-Students presenting fewer than 12 semester hours of transferable course work from a regionally accredited collegiate institution following high school graduation will be required to meet the freshman admission requirements for assured admission or under any ABR category that applies.
+Students presenting fewer than 24 semester hours of transferable course work from a regionally accredited collegiate institution following high school graduation will be required to meet the freshman admission requirements for assured admission or under any Admission By Review category that applies.

-Any student who has been placed on academic dismissal or suspension from any college or university within the last year, regardless of the student’s eligibility to return to the prior institution, will be denied admission.
+Any student who has been placed on academic dismissal or suspension from any college or university within the last year will be denied admission.
 The student would be eligible to reapply for admission to UNO after one full year following the end of the last term in which the student was suspended.

 Many of UNO’s undergraduate colleges have a minimum GPA requirement of 2.00 or above and additional admission requirements.
 The specific requirements for each college can be found at http://www.unomaha.edu/academics/majors-and-programs/.

 - Undergraduate application for admission